American Broadcasting Company: Sports

-Sports programming is provided on occasion, primarily on weekend afternoons.
-Since 2006, the ABC Sports division has been defunct, with all sports telecasts on ABC being produced in association with sister cable network ESPN under the branding ESPN on ABC.
-While ABC has, in the past, aired notable sporting events such as the National Football League (NFL)'s Monday Night Football, and various college football bowl games, general industry trends and changes in rights have prompted reductions in sports on broadcast television, with Disney preferring to schedule the majority of its sports rights on the networks of ESPN.
-This changed in 2020 with occasional simulcasts of ESPN Monday Night Football broadcasts on ABC.
+Sports programming is provided on occasion, primarily on weekend afternoons and Saturday evenings.
+In 2006, the ABC Sports division was shut down, with all sports telecasts on ABC since then being produced in association with sister cable network ESPN under the branding ESPN on ABC.
+General industry trends and changes in rights have prompted reductions in sports on broadcast television, with Disney preferring to schedule the majority of its sports rights on the networks of ESPN (until 2020).
+Since 2020 ESPN has prioritized ABC with airings of its sports telecasts with occasional simulcasts and exclusive games of ESPN Monday Night Football broadcasts on ABC.

+Since 2006, ABC has at least aired ten weeks of primetime sports programming, and since 2020 has aired sports programming almost every week from September to May each year (with primetime encores and movies airing the remainder of the year).
 ABC is the broadcast television rightsholder of the National Basketball Association (NBA), with its package (under the NBA on ESPN branding) traditionally beginning with its Christmas Day games, followed by a series of Saturday night and Sunday afternoon games through the remainder of the season, weekend playoff games, and all games of the NBA Finals.
-ABC is the broadcast television rightsholder of the National Hockey League (NHL), with its package (under the NHL on ESPN branding) beginning with the NHL Thanksgiving Showdown.
-In this deal, ABC will broadcast up to 10 regular season games (mostly afternoon), the NHL All-Star Game and 4 Stanley Cup Finals.
+ABC is also the broadcast television rightsholder of the National Hockey League (NHL), with its package (under the NHL on ESPN branding).
+In this deal, ABC broadcasts at least 10 regular season games (mostly afternoon), the NHL All-Star Game, the NHL Stadium Series, and four Stanley Cup Finals.
 During college football season, ABC typically carries an afternoon doubleheader on Saturdays, along with the primetime Saturday Night Football.
-ABC also airs coverage of selected bowl games.
-Beginning in the 2015 NFL season, ESPN agreed to begin simulcasting a wild card playoff game on ABC.
+ABC also airs coverage of selected bowl games, ABC is also the secondary broadcast partner of Major League Baseball (MLB) with the network at least airing wild card series games since 2020 (except for 2021) and select Sunday Night Baseball games by sister network ESPN.
+Beginning in the 2015 NFL season, ESPN agreed to begin simulcasting/exclusively airing NFL games on ABC.
+Thus, ABC is the only major broadcast network that carries games from all of the traditional "big four" sports leagues (MLB, NFL, NBA, NHL) all at the same time.

-The Saturday afternoon lineup outside of football season typically features airings of ESPN Films documentaries and other studio programs under the banner ESPN Sports Saturday, while Sunday afternoons usually feature either brokered programming, or encore and burn-off airings of ABC programs.
+During the late winter months, ABC airs both men's and women's college basketball games on weekend afternoons.
+In the spring and summer months, ABC also airs games (usually on weekends) from the Women's National Basketball Association (WNBA), and is the broadcast home of the X Games and Little League World Series.
 In 2015, ESPN's annual ESPY Awards presentation moved to ABC from ESPN.
 Bolstered by Caitlyn Jenner accepting the inaugural Arthur Ashe Courage Award during the ceremony, the 2015 ESPY Awards' viewership was roughly tripled over the 2014 ceremony on ESPN.

-After the NFL signed a new contract with The Walt Disney Company, ABC will air Super Bowl LXI in 2027.
-The network has not aired a Super Bowl since Super Bowl XL in 2006.
+After the NFL signed a new contract with the Walt Disney Company, ABC will air Super Bowl LXI in 2027 and Super Bowl LXV in 2031.
+ABC has not aired a Super Bowl since Super Bowl XL in 2006.